Skip to content

 Lifecycle Current status Active

 Click Save.
-Your application is now in the registry.
+Your application is now in the registry, and the full workspace opens with nine tabs for detailed documentation.

 Start with what you know